 Early History of the Anshell family

 This web page shows only a small excerpt of our Anshell research.
 Another 91 words (6 lines of text) covering the years 1086, 1660, 1929 and 1689 are included under the topic Early Anshell History in all our PDF Extended History products and printed products wherever possible.

 Anshell Spelling Variations

-hundred years that the English language has been standardized.
+It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Anshell are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Anshell include Ansell, Ancell, Ancelle, Anselm, Anselme, Anstrell and many more.

 Early Notables of the Anshell family (pre 1700)

 Another 34 words (2 lines of text) are included under the topic Early Anshell Notables in all our PDF Extended History products and printed products wherever possible.